lukasbach/personalpage/aboutme.md

 free of bugs and have the nicest code - I am improving, I promise!).

-At the moment, I am working for LogMeIn in Karlsruhe as a working student in software development last year I have done my bachelor thesis at the Fraunhofer IOSB.
+At the moment, I am working for LogMeIn in Karlsruhe as a working student in software development and last year I have done my bachelor thesis at the Fraunhofer IOSB.

 I have also held a class called "Basic Notions of Computer Science"